episphere/caterpillar/README.md

 # caterpillar
-Traversing GPT embeddings like a bug
+Traversing GPT embeddings like a bug, live at https://episphere.github.io/caterpillar !